aws-samples/amazon-dynamodb-labs/content/hands-on-labs/setup/setup.en.md

 * 1 Public Subnet
 * 3 Private Subnets
-* AWS Cloud9 Envrionment deployed in the Public Subnet
+* AWS Cloud9 Environment deployed in the Public Subnet

 ### Creating the Stack